VaibhaoDaberao1996/FullStack-apps/README.md

-# MERN-apps
+# FullStack-app
-This folder contains the mern stack application
+This folder contains the Full-stack application

-#Developer
-Sanjana Daberao  - Frontend developement
-Vishal Daberao  - Backend developement
-Vaibhav Daberao  - Backend developement